zspencer/www.zeespencer.com/_posts/2013-11-09-structure-and-space.md

 expectations, obligations, habits, or similar [affordances](https://en.wikipedia.org/wiki/Affordance).

-## Conclusion
+## Space and Structure

 Space and structure are related.
-The only way to change space is to adjust structure.
-Given the impact structural changes have, they should be intentional and thoughtful.
+If we wish to change space we must adjust structure.
+Given the impact structural changes have, these changes should be intentional and thoughtful.

 Some questions to consider when changing structure:

 1. What unintended obstacles may this change introduce?
-2. What supports may be at risk from this change?
+2. What supports we rely on may this change put at risk?
-3. What lessons from applying this structure elsewhere may not apply here?
+3. What lessons learned from this structure elsewhere may not apply here?